Alonza0314/leetcode/README.md

 ## Repo Structure

-For each directory, there are two files:

-- `README.md`: a summary of the problems and solutions.
-- `solution.go`: the solution to the problems.
+For each readme file, it contains the explanationo of the solution and the code.